MicrosoftDocs/azure-management-docs/articles/copilot/deploy-workload-templates.md

 ## Examples

-To create an ecommerce website using Django framework, you can say **"I want to create an ecommerce website using Django framework."** Copilot in Azure shows a recommendation with a link to the GitHub repository that you can use.
+To create an ecommerce website using Django framework, you can say **"I want to create an ecommerce website using Django framework."** Copilot in Azure shows a recommendation with a link to the GitHub repository that you can use that you can use to run the Azure Development CLI (`azd`) template.

+> [!TIP]
+> For more information on using `azd` templates, see [What is the Azure Developer CLI?](/azure/developer/azure-developer-cli/overview?tabs=windows)

 :::image type="content" source="media/deploy-workload-templates/example-workload-template.png" alt-text="Example of a template recommendation from Microsoft Copilot in Azure (preview).":::